tasmota/docs/docs/AWS-IoT.md

 3. At the **Configure stack options** screen, keep all default parameters and click **Next**.
    ![MqttAuth03](https://user-images.githubusercontent.com/49731213/96349818-51f27780-10b2-11eb-90c5-4327e822789e.png)

-4. At the **Review TasmotaMqttPolicy** screen, scroll down and click **Create Stack**.
+4. At the **Review TasmotaAuth** screen, scroll down, click the checkbox to acknowledge the creation of IAM resources, and click **Submit**.
    ![MqttAuth04](https://user-images.githubusercontent.com/49731213/96349826-62a2ed80-10b2-11eb-8702-591a363d231b.png)

 5. The stack usually takes less than 1 minute to complete.
 Wait for it to reach `CREATE_COMPLETE` state.
    <img width="50%" src="https://user-images.githubusercontent.com/49731213/96349843-7ea68f00-10b2-11eb-8fe0-5c1da253e384.png">

 6. Copy the commands under `BackLogCommand`, you will need it to configure Tasmota devices.
+The BackLogCommand will be found on the Cloudformation console, under the Outputs tab.
    <img width="90%" src="https://user-images.githubusercontent.com/49731213/96370798-5de84300-115f-11eb-87a7-b4c01ddbe421.png">

 7. If you have left the parameter `RetentionPolicy` to `Retain`, then you can delete this CloudFormation stack (it will not delete the Policy).
 Click on the **Delete** button.